 As we noted, these questions will be specific to your environment, site, and needs.
 Hence, it’s another good reason for working with a developer, at least in the planning stage.
 They can bring their experience into your project and ask some of these questions before knowing you need the answers.

 How to Set Up a WordPress Staging Site (3 Ways)

 Over the following sections, we will look into setting up a WordPress staging site using a few different methods.
 We’ve ordered from the easiest to the hardest, but the definition is loose.

 You may gravitate to a particular solution more than the others.
 Feel free to jump around and take a look at whichever method you like.

 1. Build a Staging Site Using Your Web Host

 Our first method is one that not all web hosts will offer.
 Dedicated staging functionality is often the domain of top-quality WordPress hosts because they know the value of a staging site.
-For example, Kinsta offers one-click staging, and we’ll showcase this in more detail later.
+For example, Kinsta offers multiple Premium Staging Environments that can be added on to each account.
+In fact, Kinsta has 47,740 staging sites in use and counting!
+We’ll showcase this in more detail later.

 Where a host does offer built-in staging, there are often two elements in place:

-- As we’ve noted, one-click staging is popular because this represents the fastest way to stage your live site.
+- As we’ve noted, automated staging is popular because this represents the fastest way to stage your live site.